allegravia/4OSS-lesson/_episodes/02-make-it-public.md

 It is also possible to create lists, insert images, tables, web links and more.

 We will see now some basic writing and formatting syntax by following this [short guide](https://guides.github.com/features/mastering-markdown/).
-This [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) also provide useful guidance.
+This [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) also provides useful guidance.

 > ## Challenge: Improve the README
 >